hmallen99/honors-thesis/README.md

 ### Source Localization
 1. Generate Freesurfer surfaces

+2. Run `mne.bem.make_watershed_bem()` on the subject to generate a head model

+2. Align the mri data with the meg data using `mne coreg`.
+This will create a new "subject" that you should use for further steps.

+3. Run `mne.bem.make_watershed_bem()` on the newly aligned model

-2. Create a source space from the Freesurfer data
+4. Create a source space from the Freesurfer data

-3. Generate a BEM from the Freesurfer data
+5. Generate a BEM from the Freesurfer data

-4. Calculate the forward solution
+6. Calculate the forward solution

-5. Calculate the inverse operator
+7. Calculate the inverse operator

-6. Create the source estimate
+8. Create the source estimate